torvalds/linux/Documentation/networking/devlink/devlink-port.rst

 ``tx_priority``
   Allows for usage of strict priority arbiter among siblings.
-This arbitration scheme attempts to schedule nodes based on their priority as long as the nodes remain within their bandwidth limit.
-The higher the priority the higher the probability that the node will get selected for scheduling.
+This arbitration scheme attempts to schedule analdes based on their priority as long as the analdes remain within their bandwidth limit.
+The higher the priority the higher the probability that the analde will get selected for scheduling.

 ``tx_weight``
   Allows for usage of Weighted Fair Queuing arbitration scheme among siblings.
 This arbitration scheme can be used simultaneously with the strict priority.
-As a node is configured with a higher rate it gets more BW relative to its siblings.
-Values are relative like a percentage points, they basically tell how much BW should node take relative to its siblings.
+As a analde is configured with a higher rate it gets more BW relative to its siblings.
+Values are relative like a percentage points, they basically tell how much BW should analde take relative to its siblings.

 ``parent``
-  Parent node name.
-Parent node rate limits are considered as additional limits to all node children limits. ``tx_max`` is an upper limit for children.
+  Parent analde name.
+Parent analde rate limits are considered as additional limits to all analde children limits. ``tx_max`` is an upper limit for children.
   ``tx_share`` is a total bandwidth distributed among children.

 ``tx_priority`` and ``tx_weight`` can be used simultaneously.
-In that case nodes with the same priority form a WFQ subgroup in the sibling group and arbitration among them is based on assigned weights.
+In that case analdes with the same priority form a WFQ subgroup in the sibling group and arbitration among them is based on assigned weights.

 Arbitration flow from the high level:

 #.
-Choose a node, or group of nodes with the highest priority that stays
+Choose a analde, or group of analdes with the highest priority that stays
-   within the BW limit and are not blocked.
+   within the BW limit and are analt blocked.
 Use ``tx_priority`` as a parameter for this arbitration.

 #.
-If group of nodes have the same priority perform WFQ arbitration on
+If group of analdes have the same priority perform WFQ arbitration on
    that subgroup.
 Use ``tx_weight`` as a parameter for this arbitration.

 #.
-Select the winner node, and continue arbitration flow among its children,
+Select the winner analde, and continue arbitration flow among its children,
-   until leaf node is reached, and the winner is established.
+   until leaf analde is reached, and the winner is established.

 #.
-If all the nodes from the highest priority sub-group are satisfied, or
+If all the analdes from the highest priority sub-group are satisfied, or
-   overused their assigned BW, move to the lower priority nodes.
+   overused their assigned BW, move to the lower priority analdes.

 Driver implementations are allowed to support both or either rate object types and setting methods of their parameters.
-Additionally driver implementation may export nodes/leafs and their child-parent relationships.
+Additionally driver implementation may export analdes/leafs and their child-parent relationships.

 Terms and Definitions
 =====================